Minor Misdemeanor Marijuana Possession Lawyer in Ohio

-Although misdemeanor possession of marijuana charges are less harsh than felony charges and/or convictions of controlled substances and other drug-related charges, severe consequences often can follow an arrest, charge and/or conviction of misdemeanor marijuana possession.
-Penalties can include harm to military status, harm to academic financial aid, ineligibility to work in certain professional fields, disciplinary action and automatic driver’s license suspensions.
+It is important to understand Ohio’s weed laws as they differ from other states across America.
+There can be some confusion about whether weed is legal in Ohio for recreational uses as well as for medical purposes.
+Although misdemeanor possession of marijuana charges are less harsh than felony charges and/or convictions of controlled substances and other drug-related charges, severe consequences often can follow an arrest, charge and/or conviction of misdemeanor marijuana possession in Ohio.
+Penalties can include harm to military status, harm to academic financial aid, ineligibility to work in certain professional fields, disciplinary action, and automatic driver’s license suspensions.

 Columbus Misdemeanor Possession of Marijuana Lawyer